Book Notes: How To Read A Book

 How To Read A Book is a treatise on reading well.
-It is concerned with how one become a discerning, active, demanding reader.
+It is concerned with how one becomes a discerning, active, demanding reader.
 It enumerates a set of rules for a reader to:

 - come to terms with an author

 - determine which problems the author has solved or not solved

 As a result, it allows a reader to criticize a book fairly.
 And to agree or disagree with an author in a structured manner.

 - The Dimensions of Reading

 - The Third Level of Reading: Analytical Reading